Prima Linea: Major actions

 Deputy prosecutor Emilio Alessandrini had become known since 1972 for leading the state's case against terrorists of the extreme right, such as the perpetrators of the Piazza Fontana massacre, as well as the extreme left.
 During his investigative work, Alessandrini had claimed the discovery of various "anomalies" in the work of the Italian intelligence services.
 On 29 January 1979, while driving to his workplace, he was shot dead by Sergio Segio and Marco Donat Cattin, who fired at the prosecutor, while Michele Viscardi and Umberto Mazzola acted as protective cover; Bruno Russo Palombi was the getaway driver.
 Hours after the attack, a call was made to Milanese newspapers, claiming the assassination by the "fire unit Romano Tognini 'Valerio' of the communist organization Prima Linea."
 The callers, in justifying the act, stated the following:Alessandrini was one of the central figures that the capitalist command uses to re-establish itself as an efficient military and judicial machine and as a controller of social and proletarian behavior, on which [the state] intervenes when the proletarian struggle becomes antagonistic and subversive to the state's authority.

-Beginning from 1979, the organization initiated also a campaign of wounding targets with gun shots, in actions such as the wounding of prison guard Raffaela Napolitano on the 5th of February, the shooting of Stanislao Salemme, a retired employee of the Social Security authority, on the 22nd of June, the October crippling of Piercarlo Andreoletti, Praxis managing director, in Turin, the November raid of a youth detention center during which guard Sulvatore Castaldo was shot in the knees, and many others.
+Beginning from 1979, the organization initiated also a campaign of wounding targets with gun shots, in actions such as the wounding of prison guard Raffaela Napolitano on 5 February, the shooting of Stanislao Salemme, a retired employee of the Social Security authority, on 22 June, the October crippling of Piercarlo Andreoletti, Praxis managing director, in Turin, the November raid of a youth detention center during which guard Sulvatore Castaldo was shot in the knees, and many others.

 On 13 March 1979, a group of two men and one woman stormed the offices of the Emilia-Romagna Journalists Association in Bologna, forced an employee and a reporter's widow who happened to be there in a room and set fire to the premises.
 The group then left the building without any further action.
 The two persons who had been locked up managed to call for help and were rescued by the fire brigade.
 In the apartment upstairs, an old woman who lived there and her daughter escaped through the roof from the fire that engulfed the building.
 Graziella Fava, care taker of the old lady, fell unconscious from the smoke and was later found dead in the stairwell.
 The attack was claimed by "The Wild Cats," a name used by Prima Linea in honor of their fallen comrades.